Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - When aligning proteins, the simplest method is to align identity
 - But: you want to consider biophysical features
 - Solution: generic exchange matrix, such as Blosum
-- Better solution if we already have aligned some proteins and they belong to the same family:
+- Better solution, if we already have aligned some proteins and they belong to the same family:
   - Look at a particular position and look at the distribution of residues at that position
   - -> "At position X, there is a Alanine that you cannot change!!!
 But you are free to do so at position Y"